jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 To begin addressing this challenge, a new working group convened in New York to consider new models of open video licensing and peer production.
 Participants from the Wikimedia Foundation, Creative Commons, the Internet Archive, New America Foundation, the MacArthur Foundation, the Netherlands Institute for Sound and Vision, the American Archive of Public Broadcasting, the Institute for Nonprofit News, the City University of New York, and the PBS NewsHour began developing a plan for bringing open video to the commons.

-The working group was convened by Ben Moskowitz (Mozilla) and Peter Kaufman (Columbia University, Intelligent Television) with a mission to make video a first-class object on the Internet, like text, images, data, and sound.
+The working group was convened by Ben Moskowitz ([Mozilla](https://www.mozilla.org/en-US/foundation/)) and Peter Kaufman ([Columbia University](http://ctl.columbia.edu/), [Intelligent Television](http://intelligenttelevision.com/)) with a mission to make video a first-class object on the Internet, like text, images, data, and sound.
 This will require two key things: a commitment to licensing that facilitates public sharing, and new tools for easy access and reuse of video.

 ## Licensing for Public Reuse

 In my view, public sharing of video content without giving up copyrights is now a solved problem.
-The licensing protocols and tools developed by Creative Commons provide a framework for specifying terms for sharing and reuse of copyrighted works of all types.
+The [licensing protocols and tools developed by Creative Commons](https://creativecommons.org/licenses/) provide an outstanding framework for specifying terms for sharing and reuse of copyrighted works of all types.
 But the economics of video production and the complex of rights associated with its elements often work against putting it out for public reuse.
 What has been lacking is a commitment by producers and organizations to produce video in a way that can be licensed for the commons.

-This is changing for many cultural heritage institutions at the urging of foundations like Hewlett and Mellon, who increasingly require “open access” to the media content from the projects they fund.
+This is changing for many cultural heritage institutions at the urging of foundations like [Hewlett](http://www.hewlett.org/) and [Mellon](https://mellon.org/), who increasingly require “open access” to the media content from the projects they fund.
 Especially in the case of archival media, clearing rights can be challenging and expensive.
 These funders believe the costs associated with open content are more than recouped by the social value in making the content free to reuse.

 That value can be unlocked by helping rights holders to feel secure committing to an open content strategy.
 This will require resources for education, advocacy, and support.